1 The beginning of the gospel of Messiah Yeshua, the Son of Elohim,

 31 Likewise also, the chief priests mocking said among themselves with the scribes: He saved others; Himself He cannot save!

 32 Let Messiah Yeshua, the King of Israel, descend now from the cross; that we may see and believe.
 And they that were crucified with Him, reviled Him.

 33 But when the sixth hour had come, there was darkness over the whole land, until the ninth hour.

 34 And at the ninth hour, Yeshua cried with a loud voice, saying: 'Eloi, Eloi, lama sabachthani?'
-Which is, being interpreted: My Elohim, My Elohim, why have You forsaken Me?
+Which is, being interpreted: My Elohim, My Elohim, why have You sacrificed Me?

 35 And some of them that stood by, when they heard it, said: Behold, He calls Elias!

 36 And one ran and filled a sponge full of vinegar, and put it on a reed, and gave Him to drink, saying: Let Him alone; let us see whether Elias will come to take Him down.

 37 Then Yeshua cried with a loud voice, and gave up the Spirit,

 38 and the veil of the temple was rent in two, from the top to the bottom.

 39 When the centurion, which stood over against Him, saw that He so cried out and gave up the Spirit, he said: Truly this Man was the Son of Elohim!